cabforum/code-signing/docs/CSBR.md

 ### 4.10.1 Operational characteristics

-[EDITOR: Section 7.2 requires CRL entries to remain for 10y after the expiration of a Code Signing or a Timestamping Certificates.
-It is too risky to import this statement from the TLS BRs.
-Must be consistent for OCSP.
-Suggest not to import this but point to section 7.2]

-[EDITOR BEGIN: This is what is in the TLS BRs and should not be imported] Revocation entries on a CRL or OCSP Response MUST NOT be removed until after the Expiry Date of the revoked Certificate.
-[EDITOR END: This is what is in the TLS BRs and should not be imported]

-[EDITOR BEGIN: This is a proposal to keep CRL and OCSP consistent] Revocation entries on an OCSP response MUST remain for the same amount of time as for the CRL entries, as described in [Section 7.2](#72-CRL-profile ).
+Revocation entries on an OCSP response MUST remain for the same amount of time as for the CRL entries, as described in [Section 7.2](#72-CRL-profile ).
-[EDITOR END: This is a proposal to keep CRL and OCSP consistent]

 ### 4.10.2 Service availability

 The CA SHALL operate and maintain its CRL and OCSP capability with resources sufficient to provide a response time of ten seconds or less under normal operating conditions.

-[EDITOR: Section 2.1 of the CSBRs has a similar statement.
-We should not include this paragraph] The CA SHALL maintain an online 24x7 Repository that application software can use to automatically check the current status of all unexpired Certificates issued by the CA.

-[EDITOR: This is already in section 4.9.5 of the CSBRs.
-We should not include this paragraph.]
-The CA SHALL maintain a continuous 24x7 ability to respond internally to a high-priority Certificate Problem Report, and where appropriate, forward such a complaint to law enforcement authorities, and/or revoke a Certificate that is the subject of such a complaint.

 ### 4.10.3 Optional features